Bridger Animal Nutrition

 In her off time, you can find her with her partner, Rob, in the outdoors with their 5 dogs, Cici (red heeler/border collie), Madi (red heeler/surprise), Bear (chihuahua), Chili Pepper (chihuahua/jack russell) and Elsa (doberman) and their 4 horses.
 They thoroughly enjoy playing English polo with the MSU Polo Club, and Cowboy Polo with the Montana Polo Association.

-Kris is available for free private pet diet consultations by appointment!
+Kris is available for private diet consultations by appointment!

 At Bridger Animal Nutrition, we take our time to get to know you: your concerns, goals, limitations & expectations for the well being of your pets & animals.
 We create relationships.